CONTENTS:

 community colleges, Chabot and Peralta.

-given a $2.5 MILION budget increase
+In July UC Berkeley was given a $2.5 MILION budget increase

 directly from the state government in order to raise custodial